nashok1226/best-webstore/README.md

 4. Any modification on the input parameters could be made on the file "best.tfvars"

 5. Any change in the user_data script on "ec2_install_apache.sh"

+6. base code will cretae one EC2 from the EC2 module (task-1) and 2 EC2 instances (task-2) from the ASG Module